lugia19/Claude-WebExtension-Launcher/README.md

 A custom installer for Claude Desktop that includes built-in extensions (and the ability to install your own).

+**Note**: The extensions in question are _Web_ extensions!
+Not to be confused with Local MCPs, which the client also calls Extensions and come in the dxt format.

 **Disclaimer**: This is an unofficial, third-party modification of Claude Desktop that enables extension support.
 By using this installer, you acknowledge that:
 - You are doing so at your own risk and discretion
 - This project is neither affiliated with nor endorsed by Anthropic